 At Okeechobee Music Festival, we’ll use the power of sound, movement, and community to embody a deep sense of love, belonging, and purpose.

-Through guided somatic healing and optional medicine, you’ll integrate everything you’ve already learned, so that it resonates fully in your body.
+Through neuroscience-backed somatic healing, you’ll integrate everything you’ve already learned, so that it resonates fully in your body.

 If the idea of healing among 30,000 people scares you, then let this fear be an invitation to surrender into your deepest healing yet.

-With my close guidance, you’ll move through this experience feeling safe, free, and profoundly reborn.
+With my close guidance, you’ll move through this experience feeling safe, held, and profoundly free in your skin again.

 Already feeling the full-body yes?
 Start your application here.